QuantumSavory/QuantumClifford.jl/docs/src/genstab.md

 Yoder[^2] investigated the classical simulation of quantum circuits in the context of `strong simulation`, which focuses on calculating exact probabilities for specific measurement outcomes.
-A notable gap exists between weak and strong sampling problems, with some circuits being `#P`-complete for strong simulation while weak simulation is in `BPP`.The key differences between these two approaches are as follows:
+A notable gap exists between weak and strong simulation problems, with some circuits being `#P`-complete for strong simulation while weak simulation is in `BPP`.The key differences between these two approaches are as follows:

 ```@raw html